 Checking the soil is quite simple, you just stick your finger inside and if around an inch below the soil is dry, then you can water it, if it’s not, don’t water it.

 You pour until you see the water running through the holes.
-All excess liquid needs to run off, as this Monstera doesn’t like wet feet.
+All excess liquid needs to run off, as Monstera Epipremnoides doesn’t like wet feet.

 It’s very important not to use freshly poured tap water, as it contains fluoride which, in long terms, is toxic to the plant.